brianwoo/udemy_master_go_programming/README.md

 func main() {
 	var c = circle{radius: 5.0}
-	print(c)     // because we have implemented all allFeatures methods,
+	print(c)     // because we have implemented all allFeatures methods
-	             // circle can be passed to the print which expects
+	             // for c, c can be passed to print() which expects
 	             // an allFeatures object.
 }
 ```